Anorectic: History

 Used on a short-term basis clinically to treat obesity, some appetite suppressants are also available over-the-counter.
-Most common natural appetite suppressants are based on Hoodia, a genus of 13 species in the flowering plant family Apocynaceae, under the subfamily Asclepiadoideae.
-Several appetite suppressants are based on a mix of natural ingredients, mostly using green tea as its basis, in combination with other plant extracts such as fucoxanthin, found naturally in seaweed.
+Several appetite suppressants are based on a mix of natural ingredients, mostly using green tea as its basis, in combination with other plant extracts, such as fucoxanthin, found naturally in seaweed.
 Drugs of this class are frequently stimulants of the phenethylamine family, related to amphetamine.

-The German and Finnish militaries issued amphetamines (Pervitin) to soldiers commonly to enhance warfare during the Second World War.
+The German and Finnish militaries issued amphetamines (Pervitin) to soldiers commonly during the Second World War.
 Similarly, the UK military was supplied with more than 72 million Benzedrine tablets and the US military with an approximately equal amount for situations, in which fatigue was not deemed to be an acceptable option.
-Following the war, large amphetamine surpluses where redirected for use on the black and the civilian market.
+Following the war, large amphetamine surpluses were redirected for use on the black and the civilian market.
 Indeed, amphetamine itself was sold commercially as an appetite suppressant until it was outlawed in most parts of the world in the late 1950s because of safety issues.
 Many amphetamines produce side effects, including addiction, tachycardia and hypertension, making prolonged unsupervised use dangerous.